KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 ## Using it for real

-Now what's the point of all of this?
-Let's say you have a component you call with a mixin.
-This mixin accepts quite a few parameters like &mdash; I don't know &mdash; the width, the color scheme, the animation duration, maybe a name or something.
+Now what’s the point of all of this?
+Let’s say you have a component you call with a mixin.
+This mixin accepts quite a few parameters like &mdash; I don’t know &mdash; the width, the color scheme, the animation duration, maybe a name or something.
 They probably have some default values defined to match a common use case.
 Until now, you have done it like this

 ```scss
 @mixin component($theme: light, $size: 100%, $duration: 250ms, $name: 'component', $border: true) {